Billy54/chat-away/README.md

 Angular11
 NodeJs/express
-MongoDB for data and session storage
+MongoDB for data and session storage,
-Passport and Jwt for user authentication/authorization SocketIO for real time feature.
+Passport and Jwt for user authentication/authorization, SocketIO for real time feature.

 Design Patterns: